razorpay/blade/packages/blade/src/components/TopNav/_decisions/decisions.md

 1. How will the Menu component integrate with the BottomSheet?
 2. How will the TabNav component handle the chevron icon for the Menu component?
 3. Should we call this component `TopNav`/`TopNavigationBar` instead of `NavigationBar`?
+   1. We will call it `TopNav` since we will also have a `BottomNav` in the future.
 4. For the responsive behavior, should we just hide the `NavigationBarBrand` and `NavigationBarContent` with CSS media queries? instead of asking consumers to do conditional rendering?

 ### Design